 These 4 functions will show a visual line-by-line difference between 2 program sources.
-The Configure External Difference Tool button allows you to configure the difference tool should be used.
-By default the ExamDiff utility will be used, for which a Pro version is available (See the About item of ExamDiff's Info menu).
-See also chapter 20.22.
+By default the internal difference viewer will be used for this (see chapter 25), but you can also configure your own external difference viewer (see chapter 22.23).